 An orientation will be provided to the clinical agency medication system for administering and documenting medications.
-The clinical instructor will arrange for the student to administer medications to assigned client(s).
+The clinical instructor will arrange for the student to administer medications to the assigned client(s).
 The focus of the medication experience will become more complex as the student progresses through the ADN curriculum.
 Initially the focus may be on oral route medications with progression to intramuscular and intravenous routes.
 Preparation for the medication experience should include but not be limited to, execution of the six rights of safe medication administration:

 - 1. Right client

 - 2. Right medication

 - 3. Right dose

 - 4. Right route

-- 5. Right time

-- 6. Right documentation

-- When using a paper record, compare the physician's medication orders to the medication profile, also referred to as the medication profile or medication administration record (MAR).

-- When using a computerized record, compare the physician's medication orders to the computerized medication profile.

-- Note medication allergies.
+- 5. Right time - 6.
+Right documentation - When using a paper record, compare the physician's medication orders to the medication profile, also referred to as the medication profile or medication administration record (MAR). - When using a computerized record, compare the physician's medication orders to the computerized medication profile. - Note medication allergies.
 Check the client's armband to ensure the correct ID band is in place and that the "allergy alert" color of band is correct.
-Allergy alert should be consistent with allergies listed on the medication record and the client chart or medical
+Allergy alerts should be consistent with allergies listed on the medication record and the client chart or medical record. - Note food allergies and diet order.

-record.

-- Note food allergies and diet order.
 Determine foods that the medication may be safely mixed or taken with in case the client requests this or the student finds this necessary.
-Determine liquid of preference that the client desires in order to take the oral medications.
-Determine if the medication may be safely crushed if needed. - Look up regularly scheduled medication and PRNs taken in the last twenty-four hours. - If the clinical instructor has distributed a medication assignment to turn in after the medication experience, complete it as instructed. - Know action of medications, side effects, and normal dosage for client's age. - Determine relationship of each medication to the client's health problems/maintenance. - Follow precautions associated with the administration of each medication in relation to storage, compatibility with other medications client is taking and interactions with other prescribed medications. - Be alert to new medications ordered since the student last checked the medical record.
-The student may need to come in early to look up these new medications. - Be alert to any medication changes reported at shift report. - Check throughout medication experience for medications that may be added during the assigned medication time. - Check policies (as applicable) on how to retrieve a medication that is not available in the client's medications. - Clarify with the clinical instructor the expectations of the specific nursing course guidelines for preparation prior to administering medications.
+Determine liquid of preference that the client desires to take the oral medications.
+Determine if the medication may be safely crushed if needed. - Look up regularly scheduled medication and PRNs taken in the last twenty-four hours. - If the clinical instructor has distributed a medication assignment to turn in after the medication experience, complete it as instructed. - Know the action of medications, side effects, and normal dosage for client's age. - Determine relationship of each medication to the client's health problems/maintenance. - Follow precautions associated with the administration of each medication in relation to storage, compatibility with other medications client is taking and interactions with other prescribed medications. - Follow agency policies for medication administration.